maefahluang-uni/99-project-active-black-coffee-data-warehouse/README.md

 ## Instruction
 You need to create skeleton of your project's development.
 It does not necessary include the complete source code.
 Please follow instructions below:
-- Edit readme file that briefly explains your project and details of members.​ success
+- Edit readme file that briefly explains your project and details of members.​ >> success
-- Create folder structure and some source code to prepare for development success
+- Create folder structure and some source code to prepare for development >> success
 - Decide what features to roll out and who is responsible for it.​ Create branches for each feature.
-Explain each feature in Readme file in their own branch​
+Explain each feature in Readme file in their own branch​ >> success
-- Create Docker file for your deployment of your application  success
+- Create Docker file for your deployment of your application  >> success